Alfresco/alfresco-ng2-components/docs/content-services/upload-drag-area.component.md

 </adf-upload-drag-area>
 ```

-Create the `onBeginUpload` handler that invokes a confirmation dialog
+Create the `onBeginUpload` handler that invokes a confirmation dialog:

 ```ts
 import { UploadFilesEvent, ConfirmDialogComponent } from '@alfresco/adf-content-services';